Bojana Novakovic: Stage

+In 2008, she translated, adapted, and directed Fake Porno in Melbourne, which was invited to be part of the Powerhouse season in Brisbane in 2009, and also received three Green Room nominations, including best production.
+Outside of Ride On, she wrote and directed with Melbourne's Black Lung Theatre for the critically acclaimed production of Sugar at the 2007 Adelaide Fringe festival.
+In 2010, Novakovic received an AFI nomination for International Award for Best Actress for her role in Edge of Darkness.
+In May 2012, she starred in a Ride On improvised theatrical production called The Blind Date project at the Brisbane Powerhouse which was later also performed in Sydney and Santa Monica, California.

+Screen

 In 2003, Novakovic played Randa in the ABC mini-series Marking Time, a role which won her an AFI Award for "Best Actress in a Leading Role in a Television Drama or Comedy".
 As an actress, Novakovic's film credits in Australia include Blackrock (1996), Strange Fits of Passion (1998), The Monkey's Mask (1999), Thunderstruck (2004), Solo (2005) and the Serbian films The Optimists (2005) and Skinning (2010).

 From 2007 to 2009, she played Tippi in TV series Satisfaction for Showtime Australia.
 She also appeared in Drag Me to Hell (2009), Edge of Darkness (2009), Devil (2010), Burning Man (2011), and Generation Um...
 (2012).